Darla Moore School of Business: Rank and reputation

 U.S. News & World Report in its 2021 annual survey "America’s Best Colleges Guide" ranked the Moore School's undergraduate international business degree first in the United States.
 In the specialty of international business, the publication ranked the school No. 1 in the United States, a position the school has held for twenty-two years.

 On the national level, in the latest ranking of graduate programs by U.S. News & World Report, the Moore School continued as the #1 American university in the international business category.
 The publication ranked the school #62 in the US in overall graduate business education.
-The Wall Street Journal ranked the Moore School 49th out of 51 national business schools in a "Regional Ranking" in the September 20, 2007 edition of the Journal.
+The Wall Street Journal ranked the Moore School 49th out of 51 national business schools in a "Regional Ranking" in the September 20, 2007, edition of the Journal.
 In the 2010 QS Global 200 Business Schools Report, the Darla Moore School of Business was placed 28th in North America.
 In the 2010 Public Accounting Report, the Masters of Accounting program was ranked 25th in the country.

 Programs

 Undergraduate

 After four years of study, undergraduate students finish their careers at the Darla Moore School of Business with a Bachelor of Science in Business Administration degree.
-The program consist of 121 credit hours and combines a strong liberal arts background with practical business education.
+The program consists of 121 credit hours and combines a strong liberal arts background with practical business education.
 The core curriculum that every student studies includes marketing, management, finance and management science.
 After the core, usually in their junior year, students can choose a major or majors from the following areas: accounting, finance (corporate, investments, or financial services track), insurance and risk management, international business, management (entrepreneurship or human resources track), economics, marketing, management science (business information systems or global supply chain and operations management track), and real estate.

 The Undergraduate International Business major at the Moore School solidifies its international business rankings.